-Repeat with the right, and left laces.
+Repeat with the right and left laces.
 Do not cross the laces over.
-The same lace will thread over the same level eyelet pair, and create a straight line.
-This is bar lacing and compliments your dress shoes.
+The same lace will thread over the same level eyelet pair and create a straight line.
+This is bar lacing and will compliment your dress shoes appearance.

 Colored Laces For Dress Shoes?
 What are the Style Rules?

 Traditionally men’s dress shoes are worn to smart events or may be part of your formal business attire.
 ‘Fancy colored’ laces are also available but proceed with extreme caution.

 Your enthusiastically chosen bright colored shoe laces may scream poor taste, when worn with beautiful Oxfords, to a business meeting.
 However, they can add a lot of character, and be a fun choice if you’re wearing formal dress shoes to a less formal event.